steve-a-edwards/course-support/datapower.md

 [Linux command script to make an XMI remote call to trigger a DataPower script (the one above)](https://github.com/steve-a-edwards/we761/blob/master/sample-sh-code/xmi-ExecConfig.sh)
 (** WebSphere DataPower SOA Appliance: The XML Management Interface  - see below to download.)

- ** Steve's copies of old, but still useful documents, worth downloading and keeping.

 ---
 ## Further Resources